Beyond Boston

 Choose the version that matches the trip

-Student visit with an extra day Protect the campus appointment first, then choose the closest region that adds value instead of distance.
+Campus visit with an extra day Keep the campus appointment first, then choose the nearest region that adds something worthwhile rather than just more driving.

-Rain changes a coast plan Move toward PEM, Salem Maritime visitor context, or a Berkshires museum day before forcing beaches or long drives.
+Rain changes a coast plan Shift toward PEM, Salem Maritime, or a Berkshires museum day before forcing beaches or long drives.

 Weather backup